okffi/maas-server/README.md

 1. Generate `journey_id` as a sufficiently long (30+ characters) random string
 2. Request an OTP plan
 3. Supply the plan and `journey_id` to the API server, obtaining the `plan_id`
-3. Display speed report for a plan using `plan_id`
+4. Display speed report for a plan using `plan_id`
-4. If a user confirms the journey plan, start collecting traces, otherwise go back to 2
+5. If a user confirms the journey plan, start collecting traces, otherwise go back to 2
-5. Submit traces to the API server regularly
+6. Submit traces to the API server regularly
-6. If the user reaches the destination, changes the plan half-way, cancels the journey or stops for a significant amount of time, go back to 1.
+7. If the user reaches the destination, hits the stop button, cancels the journey or does not move for a significant amount of time, go back to 1.
+8. If the user just requests a new plan on the way, go back to 2.

 Another common type of workflow is to diplay speed situation using geoJSON coordinates of a user's viewport as a `boundaries` parameter.